Xu-JY/xu-jy.github.io/_pages/about.md

   - /about.html
 ---

 &nbsp; &nbsp;  Welcome to my homepage!
-I am currently a fourth-year PhD candidate in Computer Science at University of California, Santa Barbara, where I am fortunately being advised by [Prof. Yu-Xiang Wang](https://sites.cs.ucsb.edu/~yuxiangw/).
-Before that, I got my B.S. (in Measurement & Control) from Tsinghua University in 2019.
+I am currently a fifth-year PhD candidate in Computer Science at University of California, Santa Barbara, where I am fortunately being advised by [Prof. Yu-Xiang Wang](https://sites.cs.ucsb.edu/~yuxiangw/).
+Before that, I got my B.S. (in Measurement & Control) from Tsinghua University in 2019, where I am advised by [Prof. Guoqi Li](https://people.ucas.edu.cn/~liguoqi).

 <!--
 &nbsp; &nbsp; My current **research interest** is dynamic pricing.
 My goal is to seek for statistical and discrete-mathematical methods to improve our comprehension on the price-demand relationships in the market.
 -->

-&nbsp; &nbsp; My <u>research interest</u> lies broadly in **statistical machine learning** and **online decision-making**, with emphasis in **dynamic pricing** and **bandits** problems.
-Besides, I also worked on graph theory and tensors during my undergraduate.
+&nbsp; &nbsp; My <u>research interest</u> lies broadly in **statistical machine learning** and **online decision-making**, with emphasis in **dynamic pricing** problems.
+Besides, I also worked on graph theory and computational complexity during my undergraduate.

-&nbsp; &nbsp; Please find my latest CV [here](/files/CV_Jianyu_Xu_2023.pdf).
+&nbsp; &nbsp; I am currently on the academic job market, seeking for **postdoctoral researcher positions**.
+Please find my latest CV [here](/files/CV_Jianyu_XU_postdoc.pdf).
 <br /><br />
 <br /><br />

 # News and Events

+Oct 2023. &nbsp; &nbsp; &nbsp; &nbsp; Our delayed research results on [the NP-hardness of tensor network contraction ordering]() have been posted on Arxiv ultimately.
+It must be the most exciting work during my undergrad.
+Thanks Hanwen and all co-authors!

+Oct 2023. &nbsp; &nbsp; &nbsp; &nbsp; One co-authored paper got accepted to EMNLP.
+Thanks Wenhu, Ming and other co-authors!

 Mar 2023. &nbsp; &nbsp; &nbsp; &nbsp; Very glad to give a talk at LAMDA, Nanjing University!